Hamilton Lie algebroids over Dirac structures and sigma models: Physical models

 \section{Physical models}

-In this section, we consider an application of Hamiltonian Lie algebroids to physical models.
-We consider topological sigma models in two dimensions.
+In this section, we explore an application of Hamiltonian Lie algebroids to physical models, focusing on topological sigma models in two dimensions.

-A Hamiltonian mechanics and sigma models with Hamiltonian Lie algebroid structures over pre-symplectic manifolds have already been discussed in the author's paper.\cite{Ikeda:2019pef} In this section, we construct two dimensional sigma models with some three dimensional term with Hamiltonian Lie algebroid structures over Poisson manifolds, and ones on Dirac structures.
+A Hamiltonian mechanics and sigma models with Hamiltonian Lie algebroid structures over pre-symplectic manifolds have already been discussed in the author's previous work \cite{Ikeda:2019pef}.
+Here, we construct two dimensional sigma models with boundary with Hamiltonian Lie algebroid structures over Poisson manifolds and Dirac structures.